-Acute cough is a common presentation and whether it's a child or an adult it is usually associated with a viral upper RTI.
-In the absence of any significant co-morbidity acute cough is likely to be self-limiting clearing up within three weeks.
-However, 10 to 15% of patients return within one month.
+Acute cough is a common presentation, and whether it's a child or an adult, it is usually associated with a viral upper RTI.
+In the absence of any significant co-morbidity, acute cough is likely to be self-limiting but 10-15% of patients return within 1 month.

-Dr Gruffydd-Jones says the most important differential diagnosis of acute cough in adults is: have they got pneumonia and are they going to require antibiotics?
+Dr Gruffydd Jones says the most important differential diagnosis of acute cough in adults is: Does the child have pneumonia and are they are going to require antibiotics?

-He recommends a safety net approach - ask patients to report back if their cough is not better in three weeks because this may be the first indication of a chronic condition.
-In a child it could be the first presentation of asthma or bronchiectasis and it important to remember an inhaled foreign body.
-In particular, a child who has a persistent wet cough for more than 4 weeks may have persistent bacterial bronchitis, a condition which might need a 2-4 week course of broad spectrum antibiotics.
+He recommends the following safety net approach: ask patients to report back if their cough is not better in 3 weeks because this may be the first indication of a chronic condition.
+In a child it could be the first presentation of asthma or bronchiectasis and it is important to remember an inhaled foreign body.
+In particular, a child who has a persistent wet cough for more than 4 weeks may have persistent bacterial bronchitis, a condition which might need a 2-4-week course of broad-spectrum antibiotics.

 In an adult it may be the first presentation of COPD, bronchiectasis or lung cancer.
-Indications which require further investigation in adults include suspicion of inhaled foreign body or haemoptysis, prominent systemic illness, suspicion of lung cancer (Red Flag).
+'Red flags', which are indications for further investigation in adults, include haemoptysis, prominent systemic illness and suspicion of lung cancer.